Embolization for Brain Aneurysm

 Swelling or bleeding in the brain

-Problems due to X-ray dye, including allergic reaction or kidney damage
+Problems from the X-ray dye, including allergic reaction or kidney damage

 Damage to an artery

-More treatment or surgery.
-This may be needed if treatment is incomplete or an aneurysm occurs again.
+You may also need more treatment or surgery.
+This may be the case if treatment is not complete, or an aneurysm occurs again.

 Treatment of cerebral aneurysms, Up To Date